EPCCed/archer2-intro-ds-and-ml/section-1.09/README.md

 1. The short version shows you how to run clustering with Scikit-Learn
 2. The longer version explores the algorithm in more depth

+(There's nothing in the longer version that's *required* for understanding things later in the course).